 It’s the big one!
 Who are the best drummers ever?!
-Well, we all have our opinions and as we love drumming we thought we’d wade on in with our selection.
+We have our favourites and as we love drumming we’re wading on with our selection.

 The Best Drummers of All Time

 This our 20th anniversary for taking up the drums, so it’s apt for us.
 And this lot are our favourites we’ve come across over the years.

 So!
 As we’re EXPERTS (or, er… enthusiasts) on drumming here’s our pretty serious, but not altogether super serious, batch of brilliant snare hitters.

 20. Yoyoka Soma: Promising Natural Talent Suggesting Genius

 If you’re wondering why we’ve added a 12-year-old Japanese schoolgirl to the list, all you need to do is listen to the above.

 At age eight, Soma had already mastered John Bonham triplets and gained international recognition.

 Soma’s drumming continues to develop and she’s clearly a natural talent.

 We’ve added her in at #20 as she’s already shown she can drum along to anyone and anything, ranging from Ginger Baker, to Bonham, and many more.